-Under the terms of the SUL Agreement, the Company may receive up to \$12,000 in additional payments related to the successful achievement of regulatory milestones, including marketing approval (i) by the FDA for a pediatric indication, (ii) by the EMA for an adult indication in the EU and (iii) by Health Products and Food Branch of Health Canada ("Health Canada") for an adult indication in Canada.
+During 2017, the Company received a \$2,000 milestone payment related to the approval of RAPIVAB by Health Canada and a \$5,000 milestone payment associated with the FDA approval of a supplemental new drug application ("sNDA") for RAPIVAB extending its availability for the treatment of acute uncomplicated influenza to pediatric patients two years and older.
 The Company evaluated each event based payment under the provisions of ASU 2010-17, Milestone Method of Revenue Recognition, and determined that each event based payment met the criteria to be considered substantive and represents a milestone under the milestone method of accounting.
-No event based payments were achieved during the periods presented.
+Under the terms of the SUL Agreement, the Company may receive an additional \$5,000 payment related to the successful marketing approval by the EMA for an adult indication in the EU.
+No event-based payments were achieved during 2016.